sengokyu/angular-cherry-pick/README.md

 # What is this?

-This is equivalent as follows.
+This is nearly equivalent as follows.

 ```
 <ANY ng-repeat="option in options|filter:{id:selectedId}:true">{{option.title}}</ANY>